 After reviewing multiple studies and researching the issue, what’s the final answer?
 Is it safe to take expired medicine?

 For dry medication (tablets and powder capsules), the evidence clearly says yes.
 However, personal preference and ingrained habits are tough habits to break.
 If your parents threw expired medicine away, chances are you do, too.
 And that’s entirely OK.

 We don’t recommend using expired medication years after the expiration date, and expired liquid medication should be discarded.
 If you’re going to take medication a few days or weeks after the expiration date, you probably won’t do any harm.
 But it’s always best to consult with your physician, just in case.
 To err on the side of caution is the best course of action.

 So the next time you’re faced with that annoying headache, and you find out your aspirin expired last month, it’s your call: take the pills or find another bottle.
 If it’s been a decade beyond the expiration date, throw it away and replenish your medicine supply.

-Urgent Care Extra – Your OTC Medication Source
+Banner Urgent Care – Your OTC Medication Source

 For more information, please call our main office at (480) 988-9108.
-Thanks for visiting the UCE blog – check back for other useful medical info, health tips and more.
+Thanks for visiting the Banner Urgent Care blog – check back for other useful medical info, health tips and more.